OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Our School Garden Teacher Training supports schools to integrate the school garden into multiple subject areas using place-based, experiential learning.

 North American beaver (Castor canadensis) are what biologists call a “keystone species” as the habitat they create benefits many other species.
 Their dams improve water quantity and quality, increase late season flow and reduce the impacts of flooding.
+Beaver bank burrows and food caches provide critical habitat for many native and endangered California species.
 Despite these benefits, current California beaver policy solely focuses on recreational hunting and lethal nuisance management.
 In response, the WATER Institute has launched a Bring Back the Beaver Campaign to educate citizens about the importance of beaver.
 In order to improve water supply for humans and the environment and increase resilience to drought and climate change, we are working to integrate their management into California policy and regulation.

 To learn more about beaver and to help promote their water saving abilities in California we suggest the following: